 Welcome to Austin, population: 192.
 Grab breakfast at the Toiyabe Café before perusing beautiful turquoise jewelry and trinkets at Little Blue Bird Turquoise.
 An outdoor visitors' center on the Loneliest Road in America (Main Street) has interpretive panels telling the story of the community's origins in 1862.
 Be sure to check out Stokes Castle on the western end of town, an 1890s-era stone structure built as a summer home for one of the area's most eccentric silver mine investors.

 Mountain bikers may want to spend some extra time in Austin exploring area trails, too, before taking a short detour to Spencer Hot Springs, about 20 miles southeast of Austin.
 Here, you can soak in a tub or a natural rock pool of naturally heated water.

 Travel Nevada PRO TIP: Do you know how to respect the springs?
 Brush up on your hot spring etiquette and keep yourself out of hot water (the bad kind).

 From Austin, continue east on the Loneliest Highway for about 24 miles to the Hickison Petroglyph Recreation Area.
 If you didn't get a chance to stop at Grimes Point, here's another chance to see some of the ancient rock art carved by the area's indigenous people.

 Back to Highway 50 Nevada.
-Now you're on the road to the copper mining town of Ely, home of the steam-powered Ghost Train of Old Ely.
-But just west of town, before you hit Ely proper, is Garnet Hill, a free, public rockhounding area where you can look for garnets embedded in rock and take them home with you as souvenirs.
+Now you're on the road to the copper mining town of Ely.
+But just west of town, before you hit Ely proper is Garnet Hill, a free, public rockhounding area where you can look for garnets among the rocks and take them home.

 Point of Interest Go››